DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 prior distribution therefore provides a good tradeoff between well dispersed and not too extreme starting points.

-In conclusion, the initial iterations of the MCMC runs are very usefull to establish the validity of the inference results.
-At the same time, they have little to do with the posterior distribution, as outlined above.
+In conclusion, the initial iterations of the MCMC runs can be used to establish the validity of the inference results when the starting points of different runs are sufficiently dispersed.
+At the same time, these initial samples have little to do with the posterior distribution, as outlined above.
-It is therefore common practice to discard these early samples as "warm-up" of the sampling algorithm.
-To this end, the earlier presented "trace plot", visualising the samples of the different runs at each iteration is extremely useful.
+It is therefore common practice to exclude these early samples from the inference result.
+To identify which samples should be discarded, and which should be included in the result, the earlier presented "trace plot", visualising the samples of the different runs at each iteration can be useful.
 We can see, for example, that somewhere around the 8000s iteration the three runs of the MCMC algorithm converge.
-For this use case, we therefore choose the 10,000s iteration as the cut-off for the warm-up (2000 extra iteration for good measure).
+We therefore choose the 10,000s iteration as the cut-off for the "warm-up" (2000 extra iteration for good measure).
 Below, we plot the histogram over the samples from the three chains, this time using only the samples from the second half of each run.